alimate/alimate.github.io/_posts/2020-12-10-hotspot-intrinsics.md

 ## Closing Remarks
 ---
 In this article, we saw how the JVM may replace some critical Java methods with more efficient implementations at runtime.
 Of course, the JVM compiler is a complex piece of software.

 Therefore, covering all the details related to intrinsics is both beyond the scope of this article and certainly beyond the writer's knowledge.
 However, I hope this serves as a good starting point for the curious!

-As always, the source code are available on [GitHub](https://github.com/alimate/intrinsics)!
+As always, the source code is available on [GitHub](https://github.com/alimate/intrinsics)!

 ---
 ## *fotenotes*